ratna-abhinav/Smart-Contact-Manager/README.md

 # Smart-Contact-Manager
-a simple one stop solution for maintaining all of your real state data
+A simple one stop solution for maintaining all of your real state records